danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * [Reality Jockey](http://rjdj.me/) for proving PD + mobile devices = win
 * Chris McCormick for providing the design basis with [PdDroidParty](http://droidparty.net/)
 * Frank B. and the rjlib crew for a great vanilla abstraction set
-* The [Frank-Ratchey STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) at Carnegie Mellon University which supported various aspects of my early work on libpd
+* The [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) at Carnegie Mellon University which supported various aspects of my early work on libpd

 Backstory
 ---------